Technologicat/unpythonic/README.md

 If you want to roll your own monads for whatever reason, there's [this silly hack](https://github.com/Technologicat/python-3-scicomp-intro/blob/master/examples/monads.py) that wasn't packaged into this; or just read Stephan Boyer's quick introduction [[part 1]](https://www.stephanboyer.com/post/9/monads-part-1-a-design-pattern) [[part 2]](https://www.stephanboyer.com/post/10/monads-part-2-impure-computations) [[super quick intro]](https://www.stephanboyer.com/post/83/super-quick-intro-to-monads) and figure it out, it's easy.
 (Until you get to `State` and `Reader`, where [this](http://brandon.si/code/the-state-monad-a-tutorial-for-the-confused/) and maybe [this](https://gaiustech.wordpress.com/2010/09/06/on-monads/) can be helpful.)

+#### Your hovercraft is full of eels!

+[Obviously](http://stupidpythonideas.blogspot.com/2015/05/spam-spam-spam-gouda-spam-and-tulips.html), they come with the territory.

+Some have expressed the opinion [the statement-vs-expression dichotomy is a feature](http://stupidpythonideas.blogspot.com/2015/01/statements-and-expressions.html).
+The BDFL himself has famously stated that TCO has no place in Python [[1]](http://neopythonic.blogspot.com/2009/04/tail-recursion-elimination.html) [[2]](http://neopythonic.blogspot.fi/2009/04/final-words-on-tail-calls.html).
+Several potentially interesting PEPs have been deferred [[1]](https://www.python.org/dev/peps/pep-3150/) [[2]](https://www.python.org/dev/peps/pep-0403/) or rejected [[3]](https://www.python.org/dev/peps/pep-0511/) [[4]](https://www.python.org/dev/peps/pep-0463/).

+Of course, if I agreed, I wouldn't be doing this (or [this](https://github.com/Technologicat/pydialect)).

 ### Installation